 You must start the application process online.
 Visit the TSA website and provide all the information the application requires.
 Once you complete the application and submit it, you can schedule an appointment at the nearest enrollment center.

 At the appointment, you must provide identification, proof of citizenship, and your immigration document if applicable.
-You must also answer some questions and fingerprinting.
+You must also answer some questions and fingerprint.

 Airlines And Airports That Participate With The TSA PreCheck Program

-Plenty of airlines participates with the program.
+Plenty of airlines participate in the program.
 However, there are still many more who are not participating yet.
 TSA continues to work with and continue to add airlines which are currently not in the program.